halimathammed-sys/END-TO-END-SALES-PERFORMANCE-AND-PROFITABILITY-ANALYSIS/README.md

 ### HOW THIS PROJECT IMPROVED MY SKILLS

-  - Data modeling: Grouping and connecting different data tables together behind the scenes so your sales, customers, and products can connect to each other          seamlessly.
+  - Data modeling: Grouping and connecting different data tables together behind the scenes so the sales, customers, and products can connect to each other          seamlessly.

   - Power Query transformations: Doing the heavy lifting of cleaning up messy data, removing errors, and shaping it so it is perfectly organized for analysis.